opendr-eu/opendr/docs/reference/installation.md

 The installation script automatically installs all the required dependencies.
 Note that this might take a while (~0.1-1h depending on your machine), while the script also makes system-wide changes.
 Using dockerfiles is strongly advised (please see below), unless you know what you are doing.
-Please also make sure that you have enough RAM available for the installation.
+Please also make sure that you have enough RAM available for the installation (about 4GB of free RAM is needed for the full installation/compilation).

 You can set the inference/training device using the `OPENDR_DEVICE` variable.